prahladyeri/minimal-mvc/README.md

 **How to use minimal-mvc framework:**

 Just download this repo and use it to prototype your app.
 The core consists of only two PHP scripts.
-Just create a new `index.php` and "require" these two files at the beginning:
+Just create a new `index.php` at the root and "require" these two files at the beginning:

 ```php
 require('core/router.php');  # For routing capabilities.